 - scancel job <id>

-Your home folder is /home/<username>, is shared across the network and is the same folder on all the nodes.
+Your home folder is /home/<username> (limits to 750GM), is shared across the network and is the same folder on all the nodes.

 Important: Although the storage system is fault-tolerant, backup your files regularly to an external location.